-What Makes an Aboriginal Council Successful? – Case Studies of Aboriginal Community Government Performance in Far North Queensland, Australian Journal of Public Administration, Vol. 68, no. 4, pp. 414–428.
+What Makes an Aboriginal Council Successful? – Case Studies of Aboriginal Community Government Performance in Far North Queensland, Australian Journal of Public Administration, Vol. 68, Issue 4, pp. 414–428.

 Indigenous community governments are at the frontline of current efforts to ‘close the gap’ between Indigenous and non‐Indigenous living standards.
 Yet there is little empirical evidence about successful performance by these organisations and considerable scepticism about whether introduced Western governance models can ever be viable in Indigenous communities.
 To identify the governance attributes that contribute to successful performance, case studies were conducted at three Aboriginal councils in far north Queensland.

-Jocelyn Bourgon PC OC — President Emeritus at the Canada School of Public Service (2009)
+The Hon.
+Jocelyn Bourgon PC OC — President Emeritus at the Canada School of Public Service (2008)

-The Future of the Public Service: A Search for a New Balance, Australian Journal of Public Administration, Vol. 67, no. 4, pp. 390–404.
+The Future of the Public Service: A Search for a New Balance, Australian Journal of Public Administration, Vol. 67, Issue 4, pp. 390–404.